Angolan Civil War: Shaba invasions

-About 1,500 members of the Front for the National Liberation of the Congo (FNLC) invaded Shaba Province (modern-day Katanga Province) in Zaire from eastern Angola on 7 March 1977.
+About 1,500 members of the Congolese National Liberation Front (FNLC) invaded the Shaba Province (modern-day Katanga Province) in Zaire from eastern Angola on 7 March 1977.
 The FNLC wanted to overthrow Mobutu, and the MPLA government, suffering from Mobutu's support for the FNLA and UNITA, did not try to stop the invasion.
 The FNLC failed to capture Kolwezi, Zaire's economic heartland, but took Kasaji and Mutshatsha.
 The Zairean army (the Forces Armées Zaïroises) was defeated without difficulty and the FNLC continued to advance.
 On 2 April, Mobutu appealed to William Eteki of Cameroon, Chairman of the Organization of African Unity, for assistance.
 Eight days later, the French government responded to Mobutu's plea and airlifted 1,500 Moroccan troops into Kinshasa.
 This force worked in conjunction with the Zairean army, the FNLA and Egyptian pilots flying French-made Zairean Mirage fighter aircraft to beat back the FNLC.
 The counter-invasion force pushed the last of the militants, along with numerous refugees, into Angola and Zambia in April 1977.

 Mobutu accused the MPLA, Cuban and Soviet governments of complicity in the war.
 While Neto did support the FNLC, the MPLA government's support came in response to Mobutu's continued support for Angola's FNLA.
 The Carter Administration, unconvinced of Cuban involvement, responded by offering a meager $15 million-worth of non-military aid.
 American timidity during the war prompted a shift in Zaire's foreign policy towards greater engagement with France, which became Zaire's largest supplier of arms after the intervention.
 Neto and Mobutu signed a border agreement on 22 July 1977.